List of Westworld characters: Engerraund Serac

 Engerraund Serac is portrayed by Vincent Cassel.
 He is also portrayed by co-star Zane Rudert as a child and guest star Alexandre Bar as a young adult.
 Introduced in season 3, he and his brother Jean Mi were the creators of the artificial intelligence system named Solomon aimed to predict and control humanity to prevent major catastrophes, after both had witnessed the nuclear destruction of Paris as teenagers.
 For seed data, they had to partner with Incite, Inc. and its CEO, Liam Dempsey Sr. (Jefferson Mays), who only saw the financial benefit of their system.
 The system had come to identify individuals that were high-risk that would disrupt humanity if left in the system, including Jean, and Serac created re-education centers to house these people.
 Only about one in ten could be re-educated, the rest Serac had put into cryogenic sleep, including Jean Mi.
 Later, he was forced to strip Dempsey Sr. of access to the system and then later kill him, leaving his son Liam Jr. as a figurehead in charge of Incite.
 Serac eventually created a more advanced system based on Solomon called Rehoboam, which he considered as the author of humanity's future.
 While he is a trillionaire, he has since made himself nearly invisible to all information detection.

 At some point before the events of the series in 2058, Serac learns of the secret project Ford had built in Westworld to capture guests' behavior and devise a simple algorithm for it.
 Serac recognized that with this algorithm he would be able to "cure" all those he had in storage, and bring them back into the world to fit within Rehoboam's system.
 It is revealed over the third season that both William and Charlotte separately conspired with Serac; William had sold some of that data to him to help finance the park, while Charlotte had promised to deliver the rest by having a host wander out of the park during the host uprising that Serac had predicted would happen.
 However, Dolores is able to get to this information first and manages to escape the park before Serac can track her down.
-Serac minimizes any chases for Dolores to hide nor for anyone else to get the data by buying Delos in a hostile takeover, extracting its data, and destroying all the hosts within Westworld, leaving only those Dolores had made for herself as well as Serac had made for Maeve as to help hunt down and stop Dolores to recover the data.
+Serac minimizes any chases for Dolores to hide or for anyone else to get the data by buying Delos in a hostile takeover, extracting its data, and destroying all the hosts within Westworld, leaving only those Dolores had made for herself as well as those Serac had made for Maeve to help hunt down and stop Dolores from recovering the data.

 According to Cassel, "Serac" is French for "a fault in the ice", whereas "Engerraund" is an atypical Scottish given name in families with long histories.